 This example demonstrates how to declare and use a function pointer to call a function indirectly.

-4. Pointers and arrays with functions

-When passing arrays to functions, the array name acts as a pointer to its first element.
+Pointers and arrays with functions: When passing arrays to functions, the array name acts as a pointer to its first element.
 Thus, arrays are always passed by reference, meaning that changes made to array elements within the function are reflected in the calling function.

 Example of passing an array (which acts as a pointer) to a function: